Bishop Samuel Endowment

 A Life of Achievements, a Legacy of Service

-H.G.
-Bishop Samuel departed from this earth in October 1981, after a life of great accomplishments for the Coptic Church in Egypt and around the world.
+The Bishop Samuel Endowment funds scholarships that cover higher education expenses for some of the best and brightest students in our program.
+This endowment was named after the late Bishop Samuel, who departed from this earth in October 1981, after a life of great accomplishments for the Coptic Church in Egypt and around the world.

 First and foremost, Bishop Samuel helped lead the Sunday School movement that revitalized the Church in Egypt.